MicrosoftDocs/dynamics365smb-docs/business-central/shopify/background.md

 # Run Tasks in the Background

-It's efficient to run some tasks simultaneously and in automated manner.
+It's efficient to run some tasks simultaneously and in an automated manner.
 You can perform such tasks in the background and can also set a schedule when you want those tasks to run automatically.
 To run tasks in the background, two modes are supported:

-- Manually triggered task is scheduled immediately via **Job Queue Entries**
+- Manually triggered tasks are scheduled immediately via **Job Queue Entries**
 - Recurring tasks are scheduled in **Job Queue Entries**

 ## Run tasks in the background for a specific shop